-Everyone has a bucket list of where the want to go.
+Everyone has a bucket list of where they want to go.
 New York!
 Paris!
 London!
 Tokyo!
 Sydney!
 But once you start planning that once-in-a-lifetime trip, you discover there’s so much to do that you can’t decide your schedule.
-Or maybe you’re really good at saving up miles or cash for a flight, but aren’t the best at the details and logistics of what to do every day of your travel.
+Or maybe you’re really good at saving up miles or cash for a flight but aren’t the best at the details and logistics of what to do every day of your travel.
 Well, apparently there’s a website to help you with that.

-Visitacity.com touts itself as a online, personalized travel guide that gives suggestions of what to visit, where to eat, where to sleep, etc. in 3500+ cities around the world, all based on how many days you want to spend there.
+Visitacity.com touts itself as an online, personalized travel guide that gives suggestions of what to visit, where to eat, where to sleep, etc. in 3500+ cities around the world, all based on how many days you want to spend there.
 Want to go to New York for a long weekend?
 Or to Paris for 5 days?
 Visitacity can help you with your entire itinerary.
 From their website:

 Visit A City is all about the fun of planning the details of your trip.
 We believe that your own personal trip requires you to have your own personal travel guide.

 Starting with one of our adjustable guides is the easiest way to decide what to do, where to dine and where to put your head down after an enjoyable day.

 Planning a trip was never this easy!

 The cities and plans are very Europe-heavy, but there are still plenty of non-European destinations to choose from.
 Suggestions from other travelers are included, to give you a better idea if a particular tourist spot or hotel is best for you and what you want out of a vacation, and you can change plans as much as you want.
 Plus you can print your plans onto paper or view it from any device, which makes for convenience.